AdobeDocs/experience-manager-screens.en/help/user-guide/configuring-screens-introduction.md

    ![assets](assets/health-check1.png)

-2. Select **Execute selected health checks** so you can run the validation for two properties listed above.
+2. Click **Execute selected health checks** so you can run the validation for two properties listed above.

    If both the filters are enabled, then the **Screens Configuration Health Service** shows the **Result** as **OK** with both the configurations as enabled.